tsgates/arch-wiki-markdown/wiki/Sshfs.md

 Again, it's important to set the _netdev mount option to make sure the network is available before trying to mount.

+> Secure user access

+When automounting via /etc/fstab, the filesystem will generally be mounted by root.
+By default, this produces undesireable results if you wish access as an ordinary user and limit access to other users.

+An example mountpoint configuration:

+    USERNAME@HOSTNAME_OR_IP:/REMOTE/DIRECTORY  /LOCAL/MOUNTPOINT  fuse.sshfs noauto,x-systemd.automount,_netdev,user,idmap=user,transform_symlinks,identityfile=/home/USERNAME/.ssh/id_rsa,allow_other,default_permissions,uid=USER_ID_N,gid=USER_GID_N 0 0

+Summary of the relevant options:

+-   allow_other - Allow other users than the mounter (i.e. root) to
+    access the share.
+-   default_permissions - Allow kernel to check permissions, i.e. use
+    the actual permissions on the remote filesystem.
+This allows prohibiting access to everybody otherwise granted by allow_other.
+-   uid, gid - set reported ownership of files to given values; uid is the numeric user ID of your user, gid is the numeric group ID of your user.

 Options
 -------